How to Use Newsletters to Communicate with Parents

-Welcome to Workshop Wednesday at Pre-K Pages.
+Welcome to Workshop Wednesday!
 As early childhood educators it’s important to keep parents informed of what is happening in the classroom.
 There are many ways to share classroom information with parents, today we will examine several different methods; these ideas are from my F.I.S.H.
 (Family Involvement Starts Here) workshop.

 The most traditional method of communicating with parents is the basic newsletter.
 Many teachers use newsletters to communicate with parents but the results are varied.
 Some teachers have great success using a traditional newsletter; this success is usually achieved when a teacher follows this simple formula:

 - Send the newsletter home on weekly basis

 - Send the newsletter home on the same day of each week